knit-bee/tei-transform/README.md

 The **file_or_dir** argument takes the path to the file you want to change.

+For all available transformation plugins, see [Available Plugins](Available_plugins.md) .

 If you want to add an entry in the <revisionDesc/> section of the transformed document, you can use the keyword argument **revision-config** and pass the name of the config file.
 This file should contain the following section: